RichardO82/ADT-Lights/README.md

 Initial Setup:
 1. Update SPIFFS_Uploader.ino with your network ssid and password and flash to ESP32 (configuration settings are in the comments at the top of in ADT_Lights.ino).
+This is temporary, we will overwrite the program with ADT_Lights.ino in step 3.
 2. Upload index.html and faders.html to the ESP32 using the uploader.
 3. Flash ADT_Lights.ino to the ESP32.